 (“Don’ worry, ‘bout a thing…”)

 Prosper was a timely reminder of one of the many things I love about home—that up until a few years ago, we welcomed people like him and have such a wonderfully diverse culture to show for it.
 We’re a place where people could come from all over the world to follow their own personal American dream and prosper.
-Despite his frustrations with this country and its crazy systems, he is still living in the U.S., following his dream of a better life.
+Despite his frustrations with this country and its crazy systems, he is still living in the U.S., following his dream for a better life.
 Over the last few years, each of my trips has started with a general need to “flee the chaos” of my home for some respite; however, this time, my conversation with Prosper helped me to leave with a sense of optimism.

 It will get better.